-The injection molding and reaction or simply reaction injection molding (RIM) is an injection molding process that consists of intimately mixing under pressure several reactive components, possibly with added fillers, before introducing them into the mold where they react (polymerization, cross-linking) to form the finished object.
+The reaction injection molding (RIM) is an injection molding process that consists of intimately mixing under pressure several reactive components, possibly with added fillers, before introducing them into the mold where they react (polymerization, cross-linking) to form the finished object.

 This mold will then be filled with polyurethane resin using a specific machine under low pressure.